Psychonauts: Awards

 The editors of Computer Games Magazine presented Psychonauts with their 2005 awards for "Best Art Direction" and "Best Writing", and named it the year's tenth-best computer game.
 They called the game "a wonderfully weird journey high on atmosphere, art direction, and creativity."
 Psychonauts won PC Gamer US's 2005 "Best Game You Didn't Play" award.
 The editors wrote, "Okay, look, we gave it an Editors' Choice award — that's your cue to run out right now and buy Tim Schafer's magnificent action/adventure game.
 So far, only about 12,000 PC gamers have."
 It was also a nominee for the magazine's "Game of the Year 2005" award, which ultimately went to Battlefield 2.
-Psychonauts also won the award for Best Writing at the 6th Annual Game Developers Choice Awards.
+During the 9th Annual Interactive Achievement Awards, Psychonauts received a nomination for "Outstanding Achievement in Game Design" by the Academy of Interactive Arts & Sciences.
+Psychonauts won the award for Best Writing at the 6th Annual Game Developers Choice Awards.

 Sales

-Despite Psychonauts earning high critical praise and a number of awards, it was a commercial failure upon its initial release.
+Psychonauts did not reach publisher Majesco's retail sale expectations.
 Although the game was first cited as the primary contributing factor to a strong quarter immediately following its launch, a month later Majesco revised their fiscal year projections from a net profit of $18 million to a net loss of $18 million, and at the same time its CEO, Carl Yankowski, announced his immediate resignation.
 By the end of the year, the title had shipped fewer than 100,000 copies in North America, and Majesco announced its plans to withdraw from the "big budget console game marketplace".
 Schafer stated that by March 2012 the retail version Psychonauts had sold 400,000 copies.

 Following Double Fine's acquisition of the rights, they were able to offer the game on more digital storefronts and expand to other platforms; as previously described, this allowed the company to achieve sales in a short term far in excess of what they had been prior to obtaining the rights.
-In August 2015, Steam Spy estimates approximately 1,157,000 owners of the game on the digital distributor Steam alone.
 In the announcement for Psychonauts 2 in December 2015, Schafer indicated that Psychonauts sold nearly 1.7 million copies, with more than 1.2 million occurring after Double Fine's acquisition of the rights.
 Double Fine lists 736,119 sold copies via the Humble Bundle (including a Steam key), 430,141 copies via the Steam storefront, 32,000 GOG.com copies, and 23,368 Humble Store copies.
+On Humble Bundle, the game sold well, with Schafer stating that they sold more copies of Psychonauts in the first few hours of the Bundle's start than they had since the release of the retail copy of the game.
+Later in 2012, Schafer commented that their ability to use digital venues such as Steam that "[Double Fine] made more on Psychonauts this year than we ever have before".